Limbs and Cospectral Vertices in Trees: Abstract

 \section{Abstract}

 We generalize Schwenk's result that almost all trees contain any given limb to trees with positive integer vertex weights.
-The concept of characteristic polynomial is extended to such weighted trees and we prove almost all weighted trees have a cospectral mate.
-We also prove almost all trees contain $k$ cospectral vertices for any integer $k\ge2$.
+The concept of characteristic polynomial is extended to such weighted trees and we prove that the proportion of $n$-vertex weighted trees that is weighted cospectral to another $n$-vertex weighted tree approaches $1$ as $n$ approaches infinity.
+We also prove that, for any integer $k\ge 2$, the proportion of $n$-vertex trees containing $k$ non-similar cospectral vertices approaches $1$ as $n$ approaches infinity.

 \allowdisplaybreaks